Weekend in Graz Austria | Graz City Break itinerary

 There are two options for getting to the Clock Tower: 1.
 You can take the stairs from the Felsensteig (a whopping 260 steps, so pace yourself when going up), which starts on the Schlossbergplatz.
 2.The Schlossbergbahn (a funicular) or 3.
 The glass Schlossberglift, which runs through the middle of the mountain.

 I climbed the stairs twice, yes the views were that good I had to do it TWICE!
 Even with 260 stairs along the footpath.
-I would suggest leaving some time for yourself to stop and take photos (or rest a little) as ascending to the Clock Tower.
+I would suggest leaving some time for yourself to stop and take photos (or rest a little) as ascending double spiral staircase to the Clock Tower on my weekend in Graz.

 Schlossberg is also home to the highest indoor slide in the world.
 The slide lasts about 30 seconds, and you can only reach the entrance at the Schlossberglift (combined ticket 5 Euro).